vsbuffalo/bioawk-tutorial/README.md

 *code reuse* is important here.
 FASTQ is a very hard format to parse *safely* and *quickly*.
 See
-[this post](http://www.biostars.org/p/10353/#11256) for more info on how trick it can be to parse FASTQ.
+[this post](http://www.biostars.org/p/10353/#11256) for more info on how tricky it can be to parse FASTQ.

 Heng Li (author of samtools, bwa) has written a nice set of parsers